revaturelabs/interviewquestions/Java.md

 <blockquote>

 An interface defined the set of methods that a class must implement.
-It is like a blueprint for a class.
+It is a blueprint for a class.
 They are used to achieve abstraction in the application.
 Also by using interface we can achieve multiple inheritance in java.

 </blockquote>